Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 the typechecker monad.
 I completed most of the local-environment integration today, and now should be able to start working on actually instantiating the type variables with explicit types, through the tcInferId -> instantiateOuter -> ... chain of functions.

+## Week 5: July 1 - July 5

+#### Tuesday, July 2
+Success!
+I was able to get the first preliminary explicit types swapped into the function signature.
+This was achieved after a large modification to the instantiateOuter function, and it fails in most cases, but it does work for the most basic type substitutions.
+The current implementation cannot substitute over type constructors, though this may not be too hard to solve.

+The bigger issue is that the "tcInfer" function is called implicitly and a lot more often then I thought, thus failing randomly.
+For example, the show/read problem should be fixed with just my implementation, but I think it is checked somewhere else before it can hit the explicit type substitution and does not compile.

+Additionally, I was able to figure out the how the typechecker monad works, and made some modifications to keep the explicit types around in part of its local environment.
+This has made the code look much cleaner and conceptually nicer - it is clear, now, when we decide to keep the types in the typechecker's "state".

+After finding where to inject the explicit types, my advisor suggested two strategies to perform the instantiation: either to split up and instantiate before trying to solve constraints, or use the explicit types as additional constraints and let the constraint- solver figure out everything.
+I chose the first route; it seems that with polish, it will probably work in all cases, but the second route may be "nicer" in terms of code style and relationship with theory.